Published on Search Engine Journal October 26, 2021 (Jason Barnard)

 About 30% of podcasts currently trigger a knowledge panel on a search on the podcast name.
 That is according to Kalicube Pro data.

-Where does the description for a podcast knowledge panel come from?
 It is taken from the description you provide in your feed.
 This means you have total control over the description that appears in your knowledge panel for the moment.
-So make sure that description is great!
+So make sure that the description is great!